LunarG/gfxreconstruct/tools/convert/README.md

 `gfxrecon-convert --output stdout vkcube.f1.gfxr | jq`.

-The first line is a header identifying the source capture file, the version of the file format, the version of GFXReconstruct used to generate the file, and the version of the Vulkan headers used to build that GFXReconstruct version.
+The first line is a header identifying the source capture file, and the version of GFXReconstruct and Vulkan headers used to build `gfxrecon-convert`.
+Note this is *not necessarily* the revision of the source used to build the capture layer that saved the source `.gfxr` capture file; see the `annotation` below.

 ```json
 {